jjxp/spring-angular-api/README.md

 * [Twitter Bootstrap] - a famous CSS framework for styling the front-end resources
 * [MySQL] - as a database engine
 * [Maven] - as a build manager
+* [Swagger] - as a tool for automatically generating API documentation
+* [angular-translate] - as a package for i18n support

 ### Installation